Executive Vice President, Associate Publisher

 She was born and raised in New Jersey and outside of work continues to enjoy live music as well as reading, running and hiking with her dog, Vixey.

 Nicole Quasté’s passion for writing and travel brought her to Global Traveler in October of 2016 as assistant editor.

 When she’s not reading and writing, Nicole enjoys visiting art museums and wineries, fostering rescue dogs, and traveling as often as possible.
 Her love of Gothic architecture and history place Prague at the top of her favorite destinations list, and her most memorable experiences include hiking on Sheep’s Head peninsula in Southern Ireland, climbing Dunn’s River Falls in Jamaica, swimming the underground river systems in Mexico, and touring wineries right here in her native Bucks County, Pa.

-Nicole attended Millersville University as an undergraduate and will be graduating from Villanova in May with her Masters degree in English.
+Nicole attended Millersville University as an undergraduate and completed her Masters of English and Communications at Villanova University.
 She currently lives in Ambler, Pa. with her fiancé, Owen.

 As a recent graduate of Rider University with a major in communications, Andrew Risch joined the Global Traveler team as an intern in 2017, utilizing skills learned at university.
 Andrew now works full time with Global Traveler as a digital coordinator/account executive.